-Graduate Programs and Courses

-All graduate degree programs and certificate programs are organized alphabetically by the name of the major or certificate.
-One of the few exceptions is that French, German, and Spanish are found under "Languages and Literatures," page 231.

-Accountancy and Information Systems

-Philip M.J.
-Reckers Director (BA 223) 480/965-3631 asusoa@asu.edu www.cob.asu.edu/acct/degrees.html#doc

-PROFESSORS

-J.R.
-BOATSMAN, BOYD, FLAHERTY, JOHNSON, KAPLAN, PANY, PHILIPPAKIS, RECKERS, RENEAU, SCHULTZ, SHRIVER, R. SMITH, STEINBART, TIDWELL, WYNDELTS

-ASSOCIATE PROFESSORS

-CHRISTIAN, GOLEN, GOUL, GUPTA, KEIM, KIANG, KULKARNI, MOECKEL, O'DELL, O'LEARY, PEI, REGIER, ROY, ST. LOUIS, VINZE

-ASSISTANT PROFESSORS

-CHEN, CHENOWETH, DAVID, DOWLING, HWANG, IYER, MISHRA, SANTANAM, K. SMITH, WHITECOTTON

-SENIOR LECTURERS

-MacCRACKEN, SHREDNICK

-LECTURERS

-BALOGH, J.L.
-BOATSMAN, GEIGER, HAYES, TAYLOR

-The faculty in the School of Accountancy and Information Management, College of Business, offer specialized professional programs leading to the Master of Accountancy and Information Systems, Master of Science in Information Management ("Information Management," page 225), and Master of Taxation (see "Master of Taxation," page 295) degrees.
+Graduate Programs and Courses All graduate degree programs and certificate programs are organized alphabetically by the name of the major or certificate.
+One of the few exceptions is that French, German, and Spanish are found under "Languages and Literatures," page 237.
+Accountancy and Information Systems Philip M.J.
+Reckers Director (BA 223) 480/965-3631 asusaim@asu.edu www.cob.asu.edu/acct PROFESSORS J.R.
+BOATSMAN, BOYD, JOHNSON, KAPLAN, PANY, PHILIPPAKIS, RECKERS, RENEAU, ROY, SCHULTZ, SHRIVER, R. SMITH, STEINBART, WYNDELTS ASSOCIATE PROFESSORS CHRISTIAN, GOLEN, GOUL, GUPTA, KEIM, KULKARNI, MOECKEL, O'DELL, O'LEARY, PEI, REGIER, ST. LOUIS.
+VINZE ASSISTANT PROFESSORS BHATTACHERJEE, CHEN, CHENOWETH, DAVID, DOWLING, HWANG, IYER, MISHRA, O'DONNELL, SANTANAM, SHAO, WHITECOTTON SENIOR LECTURERS MacCRACKEN, SHREDNICK LECTURERS BALOGH, J.L.
+BOATSMAN, GEIGER, HAYES, TAYLOR The faculty in the School of Accountancy and Information Management, College of Business, offer specialized professional programs leading to the Master of Accountancy and Information Systems (M.A.I.S.), Master of Science in Information Management (see "Information Management," page 231), and Master of Taxation (see "Taxation," page 305) degrees.

-The student, in consultation with a faculty advisor, must prepare a program of study composed of common required courses, required courses for a particular area of study, and elective courses from those available which meet the candidate's specific needs.

 The faculty participate in offering the program leading to the Master of Business Administration degree.
-See "Master of Business Administration," page 128, for information on the Master of Business Administration degree.
+See "Master of Business Administration," page 134, for information on the Master of Business Administration degree.
 The faculty also participate in offering the program leading to the Ph.D. in Business Administration degree.
-See "Doctor of Philosophy," page 129, for information on this degree program.

-MASTER OF ACCOUNTANCY AND INFORMATION SYSTEMS

-The Master of Accountancy and Information Systems degree provides specialized preparation for careers in professional accounting in accounting information systems/ management (i.e., computer systems design and security, EDP audit and management consulting).
+See "Doctor of Philosophy," page 135, for information on this degree program.
+MASTER OF ACCOUNTANCY AND INFORMATION SYSTEMS The M.A.I.S. degree provides specialized preparation for careers in professional accounting in accounting and computer information systems/management, corporate accounting/finance, and management consulting.
 Admission.
+Applicants must submit scores from the Graduate Management Admissions Test (GMAT) exam.
+All applicants are also required to submit the supplemental application materials required from the school.
+International applicants whose native language is not English must submit scores from the Test of English as a Foreign Language (TOEFL) and Test of Spoken English (TSE) exams.
+Preference in admission is given to those with degrees in accounting and business, although other exceptional candidates are considered.
+A complete advising guide and application packet may be obtained from the school's Web site.
+Prerequisites.
 Applicants must complete the program prerequisites.
-Refer to the School of Accountancy and Information Management for a current listing of required course prerequisites for the program.
-Applicants must also submit scores from the GMAT exam.
-All applicants are also required to submit the supplemental application materials required from the school.
-International applicants whose native language is not English must submit scores from the TOEFL and TSE exams.
-A complete advising guide and application packet may be obtained from
+Refer to the School of Accountancy and Information Management Web site for a current listing of required course prerequisites for the program.

-ARIZONA STATE UNIVERSITY COLLEGE OF BUSINESS SCHOOL OF ACCOUNTANCY AND INFORMATION MANAGEMENT PO BOX 873606 TEMPE AZ 85287-3606

 Program of Study.
-The program of study consists of a minimum of 30 semester hours, as follows:

-ACC 515 Professional Practice Seminar3

-At least four of the following courses

-ACC 511 Taxes and Business Strategy (3)

-ACC 541 Strategic Cost Management and Uses

-of Information Technology (3)

-ACC 567 Financial Models in Accounting Systems (3)

-ACC 586 Shareholder Value Creation and

-Financial Statement Analysis (3)

-ACC 587 Computerized Accounting Systems (3)

-ACC 591 Seminar: Computer Security (3)

-ACC 591 Seminar: Electronic Commerce (3)

-Additional courses in accounting, computer information systems, computer science, industrial engineering, or other acceptable areas to complete the degree program are selected in consultation with a faculty advisor.
+The program of study consists of a minimum of 30 semester hours and is continually updated.
+A representative program might include the following courses: ACC 541 Strategic Innovations in Information and Cost Management 3 ACC 586 Shareholder Value Creation and Financial Statement Analysis 3 ACC 587 Business Process Integrity Controls 3 ACC 591 Seminar: Computer Security 3 ACC 591 Seminar: Electronic Commerce 3 CIS 505 Object-Oriented Modeling and Programming 3 CIS 506 Business Database Systems 3 CIS 512 Intelligent Decision Systems and Knowledge Management 3 Visit the school's Web site for a current program of study.
 Course Load.
-Students are limited to 12 hours per trimester.
+Students are limited to 12 hours per semester.
 Foreign Language Requirements.
 None.